FAQGURU/FAQGURU/topics/en/angular.md

 * https://medium.com/wizardnet972/48-answers-on-stack-overflow-to-the-most-popular-angular-questions-52f9eb430ab0

 [[↑] Back to top](#Angular)
 ### What is difference between "declarations", "providers" and "import" in NgModule?
-(Senior)

 *   `imports` makes the exported declarations of other modules available in the current module
 *   `declarations` are to make directives (including components and pipes) from the current module available to other directives in the current module.
 Selectors of directives, components or pipes are only matched against the HTML if they are declared or imported.